Spencer Steer Player Props: Reds vs. Padres

-The Cincinnati Reds, including Spencer Steer (.268 slugging percentage in past 10 games, including zero homers), take on starter Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+On Tuesday, Spencer Steer (.286 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Athletics.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Spencer Steer Game Info & Props vs. the Padres